 Here’s how he calculates how much life insurance he needs:

-Including these factors when calculating how much life insurance you’ll need is important in making sure your family has the right amount to fall back on if the unlikely were to happen.
+Including these factors when calculating how much life insurance you’ll need is vital in ensuring your family has the right amount to fall back on if the unlikely were to happen.

 How much life insurance coverage do you need?
-Since life insurance protects the people who depend on you financially, it’s important to consider what their needs will be if you pass away and create a financial plan around that.
+Since life insurance protects the people who depend on you, you have consider their needs if you pass away and create a financial plan around that.

-Think about your family’s current and future expenses alongside your income and assets.
+Think about your family’s current and future expenses alongside your annual income and assets.